HatfieldAlex/Zettar/docs/README.md

 ### Wrangling & Processing

-Zettar’s Django backend provides a set of custom management commands that can be run to:
+Zettar’s Django backend includes a custom data pipeline, implemented through management commands that:
 1. Ingest raw, messy DNO datasets.
 2. Standardise naming conventions, formats, and units.
 3. Transform inconsistent source data into a clean, structured, user‑friendly format, and return to the user where required.